-We are committed to promoting network collaborationandjointworkbetweendifferent functions, aware of the value that synergies with different entities provide, especially in the face of complex challenges that require diverse perspectives or methodologies.
-In this way, we establish continuous links with universities, civil society organizations and professional associations.
+We are committed to promoting network collaboration and joint efforts between different functions, aware of the value that synergies with different entities provide, especially in the face of complex challenges that require diverse perspectives or methodologies.
+In this way, we establish continuous connections with universities, civil society organizations and professional associations.

-Likewise, we get involved in the development and implementation of public policies or regulations that affect our scope of action or the issues addressed in our Sustainability Strategy.
-Acting individually or through associative organizations, we actively participate in consultation processes for new regulations, expressing our position on potential impacts on our activities and our economic profitability.
+new regulations, expressing our position on potential impacts on our activities and our economic profitability.
 We participate through several entities, including: